segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 1. Go to **destination > src > test > java/dmn/your/pkg/destination**.
 2. Click **ExampleDestinationTests.kt**.
-3. Edit the code by filling in the `TODO` sections with the appropriate information for your destination.
+3. Complete the `TODO` sections in the sample code with the appropriate information for your destination.
 4. Commit your changes.

 Segment recommends you to test your destination implementation end-to-end.
 Send some sample analytics events and ensure that they reach the destination.